cds-snc/url-shortener/README.md

 1. Start the dev server locally, ex: `make e2e-dev` in the `./api` folder.
 2. Run `make loadtest` to start the test script in `./api/loadtesting/test.js`

+## Security and support
+If you have any questions or concerns about the security of this application, please consult our [Security policy](SECURITY.md).

+If you have support related questions for the service, please use the `Contact Us` feature once you have logged in.